Opteo/google-ads-api/README.md

 ## Retrieve Keywords with a raw stream

 Returns the raw stream so that events can be handled manually.
-This is the recommended method of retrieving data with over 10,000 rows.
 For more information on Google's stream methods please [consult their docs](https://github.com/googleapis/gax-nodejs/blob/master/client-libraries.md#server-streaming).

 <!-- prettier-ignore-start -->